- Home

 - medicines to control symptoms and relieve discomfort.

-These are some common cancer treatments that can be used palliatively.
-Let your palliative care team know about any side effects you may have so they can be managed.
+See more on the types of cancer treatments that can be used palliatively.
+Let your health care team know about any side effects you may have so they can be managed.

 Making treatment decisions

-You have the right to say no to any treatment recommended, but your medical team need to be confident that you understand what you’ve been offered and how not having the treatment may affect your prognosis.
+You have the right to say no to any treatment recommended, but your medical team needs to be sure that you understand what treatments you’ve been offered, and how not having a treatment may affect your prognosis, symptoms and quality of life.

 You do not have to accept treatments on an all-or-nothing basis – you can refuse some and accept others.
+You can try a medicine to see if it helps you and then talk to your doctor about whether to continue.
 Treatments can cause significant side effects, and some people choose not to have active treatment for the cancer but to focus on controlling their symptoms to reduce pain and discomfort.
-You may want to discuss your decision with the treatment team, GP, family and friends, or call Cancer Council 13 11 20.
+You may want to discuss your decision with your treatment team, GP or family and friends, or call Cancer Council 13 11 20.

 For more on this, see Living with advanced cancer and Cancer care and your rights.